-As of June 30, 2022, the Group recorded an investment in a private fund as short-term investment on the Consolidated Statements of Financial Position under the equity method.
+As of June 30, 2022, the Group recorded an investment in a private fund as short-term investment on the Consolidated Balance Sheets under the equity method.
 This investment was classified as short-term because the management believes that the purpose of holding this investment is for effective use of idle cash and the estimated holding period is short-term, and this investment does not have lock-up period and can be redeemed without restriction.
 Gains or losses were realized when such investments' fair value changed.
+In December 2022, the Group redeemed this investment, therefore as of June 30, 2023, the Group did not have any short-term investment.

 The Group monitors the investments for impairment indicators and makes appropriate reduction in carrying values as required whenever events or changes in circumstances indicate that the assets may be impaired.
 If the cost of an investment exceeds the investment's fair value, the Group considers, among other factors, general market conditions, government economic plans, the duration and the extent to which the fair value of the investment is less than cost and the Group's intent and ability to hold the investment to determine whether an impairment has occurred.
-The Group has not recorded an impairment for each of the years ended June 30, 2020, 2021 and 2022.
+The Group has not recorded an impairment for each of the years ended June 30, 2021, 2022 and 2023.